kapouer/express-dom/README.md

 coined "isomorphic page rendering".

-## Redirection when document.location is set from a script in the page
+## Redirection when document.location is set on client

 This behavior is implemented by the dom.plugins.redirect plugin.